 Love in the Time of Digital

-Creating a framework to help Adolescent Sexual and Reproductive Health (ASRH) organisations leverage digital platforms to enhance interventions.
+How might Adolescent Sexual and Reproductive Health (ASRH) organisations leverage digital platforms to enhance the impact of their programs?

 Researcher and Designer

 Population Council, Bill & Melinda Gates Foundation

 Agents of Ishq

 An increasing number of young people are turning to digital mediums for information, entertainment and networking.
 In the ASRH sector too, adoption of digital technologies is gaining momentum.
 Therefore, it is fast becoming an imperative for the sector to develop standards and guidelines for designing, managing and evaluating interventions that leverage these technologies to achieve their outcomes.

 This project seeks to arrive at a prototype of a framework that can be used to plan, implement and evaluate digital-platform based interventions designed to aid Adolescent Sexual and Reproductive Health outcomes (ASRH).
 These include improved knowledge, reduced teenage pregnancies, a drop in Sexually Transmitted Infections, increased consumption of SRH services by the adolescents and a change in their behaviour towards sexual and reproductive health.

 Love Matters India website